How to Become a Registered Dietitian (RD)

 Another option is pursuing an ISPP, which is meant to provide supervised practice through ACEND-accredited dietetic programs.
 There are two different types of ISPPs, one for Didactic Program in Dietetics graduates and one for doctoral degree holders.

-- ISPP for Didactic Program in Dietetics Graduates (DPD)
+- ISPP for Didactic Program in Dietetics graduates (DPD)

 This option is for graduates who did not match with a dietetic internship but have a DPD verification statement.
 The DPD provides the required dietetics coursework leading to a bachelor’s or graduate degree.
 Graduates of the programs who are verified by the program director may apply for Dietetic Internships or ISPPs to receive the supervised practice that is needed to be eligible to sit for the RD exam.

-- ISPP for Doctoral Degree Graduates
+- ISPP for doctoral degree graduates

 You also can apply for an ISPP without a DPD verification statement if you have a doctoral degree.
-However, those students must attend an ISPP that is approved to offer a track for individuals with a doctoral degree.
+However, those students must pursue an ISPP that is approved to offer a track for individuals with a doctoral degree.

 You can look for ISPPs by reviewing accredited education programs through ACEND, but please note that eligibility for specific ISPPs will vary by program.